eyusufatik/KelRot-Joystick/README.md

     -   These buttons are used for the cargo intake.
 When left one is pressed, intake mechanism takes the cargo in, when the right one is pressed the robot throws it.

 ## Arduino
 An Arduino Uno is chosen as it has enough pins for the buttons on the joystick and can be found laying around in KelRot's workplace.
-With UnoJoy library's special firmware, Arduino Uno shows up as a joystick on most of the operation systems (Windows, Linux, MacOS).
+With UnoJoy library's special firmware, Arduino Uno shows up as a joystick on most of the operating systems (Windows, Linux, MacOS).
 Information on UnoJoy library can be found here: https://code.google.com/archive/p/unojoy/.

 ## Cad
 Mechanical parts are designed on Autodesk Fusion 360 and 3D printed with PLA.
 Simply use 4 M4 screws to assemble.